united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 Some of the microservices in the United Manufacturing Hub are exposed via a ClusterIP service.
 That means that they are only accessible from within the cluster itself.
-To access them from outside the cluster, you need to create a LoadBalancer service.
+To access them from outside the cluster, you have to either [create a LoadBalancer service](/docs/production-guide/administration/access-services-from-outside-cluster/#create-a-loadbalancer-service) or expose a microservice by [port forwarding](/docs/production-guide/administration/access-services-from-outside-cluster/#port-forwarding).

 ### Create a LoadBalancer service